-During Third Quarter 2020, monthly data were collected at monitoring points in Rose Valley.
+During Fourth Quarter 2021, monthly data were collected at monitoring points in Rose Valley.

 As required by the project's HMMP, GWE drawdown Trigger Levels have been established for certain Rose Valley monitoring wells.
-Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Third Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated August 24, 2017.
-Trigger Levels were set based on the maximum annual groundwater extraction rate of 1,611 acre-feet per year (AFY) effective June 1, 2017 to May 31, 2019.
-Trigger levels have remained the same for the current pumping period (June 1, 2019 to May 31, 2021).
+Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Fourth Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated May 27, 2021.
+Trigger Levels were set based on the maximum annual groundwater extraction rate of 800 acre-feet per year (AFY) effective June 1, 2021 to May 31, 2025.